-TCFD Recommendation

-Governance

-Governance and oversight over sustainability and ESG sits with the Board of Direct specifically with the Chairman of the Board, while the implementation is the response to the Executive Committee (EC).

-The Sustainability and Risk Committee (SRC) and the Safety and Sustainability Stee coordinate the sustainability strategy and activities across the company, including climate-related measures.

-Strategy

-Our ambition is to reach net-zero GHG emissions by 2050.
-We have set science-ba mid-term reductions, and have submitted them to SBTi.

-Group functions and individual site roadmaps include concrete actions and projec achievement of the corporate goals.
-These include sustainability by design for new and growth investments, efficiency improvements and supplier collaboration and of

-The Sustainability and Procurement teams work together to manage climate stratu in the supply chain.
-We are engaging with the most relevant suppliers to collabora our Scope 3 footprint.

-In addition, we have initiated a program to procure and source electricity globally sources by 2025, where available through power purchase agreements investing in production assets.

-We have included several ESG targets in our Group remuneration plan as of 2022. these include targets for achieving reductions in Scope 1, Scope 2 and Scope 3 GH water intensity.

-We are currently focusing on three areas: monitoring our progress against our 203 targets, enhancing public disclosures regarding ESG topics and providing guidance sustainability-related initiatives across our global site network.
-We are re-evaluating strategy, taking into account availability of materials, logistics and risks for supply of we have also been strengthening the existing due diligence process for new and it to identify and minimize the risks in our supply chain, e.g., for environmental, social misconduct.

-Risk Management

-Our ERM program is a critical element of our strategic planning and provides a me appropriate governance for risk management.

-Given the nature of our business, we believe probable climate risks materializing or are limited to site-specific natural disasters and extreme weather events, such as h wildfires, etc. These risks are managed by site business continuity plans.
-As a next s consolidate the financial dimension.

-Metrics and Targets

-We report on our direct and indirect GHG emissions performance and targets (Scope 1, 2 and and other data in the Environment section of this report and in our most recent response to t climate questionnaire, which is publicly available.
-We are also participating in research project evaluate carbon capture technologies.
-ESG metrics, including GHG targets, are included in co performance measurements and reward and recognition allocations for the global employee community, including the EC.
+TCFD Recommendation Reference Governance Governance and oversight over sustainability and ESG sits with the Board of Directors (Board), specifically with the Chairman of the Board, while the implementation is the responsibility of the Executive Committee (EC).
+Sustainability Report 2023: Governance section The Sustainability and Risk Committee (SRC) and the Safety and Sustainability Steering Board (SSSB) coordinate the sustainability strategy and activities across the company, including climate change and climate-related measures.
+Strategy Our ambition is to reach net-zero GHG emissions by 2050.
+We have set science-based targets for mid-term reductions, and have submitted them to SBTi.
+Sustainability Report 2023: supplier decarbonization in Supply Chain Responsibility section and Greenhouse Gas Emissions section Group functions and individual site roadmaps include concrete actions and projects to support achievement of the corporate goals.
+These include sustainability by design for new infrastructure and growth investments, efficiency improvements and supplier collaboration and decarbonization.
+The Sustainability and Procurement teams work together to manage climate strategy and actions in the supply chain.
+We are engaging with the most relevant suppliers to collaborate on reducing our Scope 3 footprint. n addition, we have initiated a program to procure and source electricity globally from renewable sources by 2025, where available through power purchase agreements investing in additional production assets.
+We have included several ESG targets in our Group remuneration plan as of 2022.
+Among others, these include targets for achieving reductions in Scope 1, Scope 2 and Scope 3 GHG emissions and water intensity.
+We are currently focusing on three areas: monitoring our progress against our 2030 sustainability targets, enhancing public disclosures regarding ESG topics and providing guidance and support for sustainability-related initiatives across our global site network.
+We are re-evaluating our sourcing strategy, taking into account availability of materials, logistics and risks for supply chain disruptions.
+We have also been strengthening the existing due diligence process for new and incumbent suppliers to identify and minimize the risks in our supply chain, e.g., for environmental, social and labor misconduct.
+Risk Management Our ERM program is a critical element of our strategic planning and provides a mechanism and appropriate governance for risk management.
+Sustainability Report 2023: Enterprise Risk Management, Climate Related Risks sections Given the nature of our business, we believe probable climate risks materializing over the mid-term are limited to site-specific natural disasters and extreme weather events, such as hurricanes, floods, wildfires, etc. These risks are managed by site business continuity plans.
+As a next step we intend to consolidate the financial dimension.
+Metrics and Targets We report on our direct and indirect GHG emissions performance and targets (Scope 1, 2 and 3) and other data in the Environment section of this report and in our most recent response to the CDP climate questionnaire, which is publicly available.
+We are also participating in research projects to evaluate carbon capture technologies.
+ESG metrics, including GHG targets, are included in company performance measurements and reward and recognition allocations for the global employee community, including the EC.
+Sustainability Report 2023: Our Journey, Greenhouse Gas Emissions sections

+Assured by KPMG.